cylc/cylc-doc/src/glossary.rst

       * :ref:`ImplicitTasks`

    run directory
-      When a :term:`suite <Cylc suite>` is run a directory is created for all of the files generated whilst the suite is running.
-This is called the run directory and typically resides in the ``cylc-run`` directory:

-      The workflow run directory contains all of the configuration for a workflow, e.g. the :cylc:conf:`flow.cylc` file.
+      The run directory contains all of the configuration for a workflow, e.g. the :cylc:conf:`flow.cylc` file.

-      It contains all the necessary files to run the workflow and typically resides in the :term:`cylc run directory`:
+      It contains all the necessary files to run the workflow and typically resides in the :term:`cylc-run directory`:

       ``~/cylc-run/<workflow-name>``

-      The workflow run directory can be accessed by a running workflow using the environment variable ``CYLC_SUITE_RUN_DIR``.
+      The run directory can be accessed by a running workflow using the environment variable ``CYLC_SUITE_RUN_DIR``.

       See also: